 If you really want your authentic tacos in a cute sit-down restaurant, Taqueria Los Anaya might fit the bill.
-The taco options are not as exotic as some of the street vendors, although they include chicken (mole or grilled), Pork (carnitas, al pastor, adobada), beef (asada, lengua).
-They have a special knack with shrimp.
+The taco options are not as exotic as some of the street vendors, although they include chicken (mole or grilled), pork (carnitas, al pastor, adobada), and beef (asada, lengua), but they have a special knack with shrimp.
 There's also a full menu of non-taco options including desserts.

 Mariscos Jaliscos (Boyle Heights)

-Mariscos Jalisco taco truck, which keeps 9 to 5ish hours near Mariachi Plaza in Boyle Heights is known for their fried shrimp tacos and many other seafood specialties.
+Mariscos Jalisco taco truck, which keeps roughly 9-to-5 hours near Mariachi Plaza in Boyle Heights, is known for their fried shrimp tacos and many other seafood specialties.

 La Barbacha (Boyle Heights)

-No list of LA tacos would be complete without at least one destination for authentic Hidalgo/Texcoco-style slow-cooked lamb and goat barbacoa, and La Barbacha hits the spot if that's what you're after.
-They're not roasting it underground in traditional style, but have special ovens to create the same effect.
+No list of LA tacos would be complete without at least one destination for authentic Hidalgo/Texcoco-style slow-cooked lamb and goat barbacoa, and La Barbacha fits that bill perfectly.
+They're not roasting the meat underground in the traditional style, but they have special ovens to create the same effect.
 They also serve huitlacoche, a fungus that grows on corn and tastes like corn-flavored mushrooms.
-It's a storefront, no frills restaurant in Boyle Heights on Cesar Chavez, a block east of Soto Street.
+It's a storefront, no-frills restaurant in Boyle Heights on Cesar Chavez, a block east of Soto Street.

 Guisados (Multiple Locations)